LynnLawagon/Photobooth-project/README.md

 4. Click Start Strip.
 5. Pose for each countdown and let the app build your strip.

-### Add Stickers

-1. Open the sticker editor after your strip is created.
-2. Pick an emoji from the sticker palette.
-3. Drag it into place and resize or rotate it as needed.
-4. Close the editor to save the final image into the gallery.

 ### View and Save Photos

 - Click any photo in the gallery to open a larger popup preview.